-- Interstate -90% of allocation trades to and from Victoria processed within 10 business days. - Interstate -90% of allocation trades to and from South Australia processed within 10 business days. - Intrastate -90% of allocation trades processed within 5 business days.
+- Interstate 90% of allocation trades to and from Victoria processed within 10 business days. - Interstate 90% of allocation trades to and from South Australia processed within 10 business days. - Intrastate 90% of allocation trades processed within 5 business days.

-WaterNSWreports against these service standards for each and every assignment application and we provide a monthly report on performance against the standards.
+WaterNSW reports against these service standards for each and every assignment application and we provide a monthly report on performance against the standards.
 For more information view our monthly trade statistics.

-To ensure that your application is processed as quickly as possible, please contact WaterNSW Customer Service Centre to confirm your available water balance prior to lodging an application.
+To ensure that your application is processed as quickly as possible, check iWAS or contact our Customer Service Centre to confirm your available water balance prior to lodging an application.